openaddresses/openaddresses/ATTRIBUTE_FUNCTIONS.md

 }
 ```

 When using the `replace` parameter, add the positional captured groups in the desired format, with each group number prefixed with a `$`.
-For example, `$1` would use the first captured group for the field value.
+For example, `$1` would use the first captured group for the attribute value.

 While virtually all modern regular expression flavors share identical basic behavior, there can be subtle nuances.
 The code that executes the `regexp` conform implementations is written in Python so please write regular expressions [accordingly](https://docs.python.org/3/library/re.html).